Grants

 Registry Mini-Grants Program

-Funding requests must not exceed $5,000 per project.
+Project funding requests must not exceed $5,000 per project.
 Requests outside of this range will not be considered.
-All projects must begin with or without a signed agreement.
+Applications for Mini-grant funding excludes support/sponsorship for specific community events such as parades/festivals or fundraising events or activities.

 FAQ